 Gene from Lancaster purchased a Toyota Yaris from a local garage and after 2 days it transpired that it had a major fault.
-The garage accepted this but said she was only entitled to a repair.
+The garage accepted this but said he was only entitled to a repair.

-This was the wrong information, the Consumer Rights Act says that if goods (including cars) are faulty within the first 30 days of purchase, the consumer is entitled to an automatic refund.
+This was the wrong information.
+The Consumer Rights Act says that if goods (including cars) are faulty within the first 30 days of purchase, the consumer is entitled to an automatic refund.

 Paul from Devon purchased a sofa and made his decision after seeing the same model in the showroom.
 When his sofa arrived, it was not the same as the showroom model.
 The retailer said that it was the ‘revised’ version and that they had fulfilled their contractual obligations.